 Your lovely flower photograph becomes a fiber masterpiece as Melinda Bula guides you through the process of choosing the best photograph, making a pattern, and choosing a color palette.
 Select fabrics that work best with your image, then fuse, make petals, and assemble the complete flower.
 From foreground to background, Melinda gives practical tips and encouragement along the way.
 She even demonstrates her Renegade Thread Play, showing how to best quilt the project.
 Melinda’s goal is to show how to think like an artist and sums it up best by saying, “Perfection and creativity do not go together?so go out there and be creative!”
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF